Income Tax Topics: Electric Bicycle Credit

 Returned qualified electric bicycles

-Please see the quarterly reporting instructions in Revenue Online for information about reporting returned sales.
+Please see “Reporting returns”, later in this publication, for information about reporting returned sales.

 Reporting and filing requirements